xavitrigo/fxstreet-interview-francesc-xavier/README.md

 ## Coding Tips

+1. The controller IncorrectAlignment is the enpoint that you need to consume for the GOAL 2 of the exercise.
-1. As department we strongly believe in Clean Code and SOLID Principles :heart_eyes:, show us that you too.
+2. As department we strongly believe in Clean Code and SOLID Principles :heart_eyes:, show us that you too.
-2. We want to see your testing capabilities, despite is a CRUD web app, the second goal gives some room for it.
+3. We want to see your testing capabilities, despite is a CRUD web app, the second goal gives some room for it.
-3. If you feel comfortable you can use some DevOps tool (Azure Devops, jenkins, etc..) to deploy the Web API but is not compulsive.
+4. If you feel comfortable you can use some DevOps tool (Azure Devops, jenkins, etc..) to deploy the Web API but is not compulsive.
-4. IMPORTANT :running: In case you didn't have the time to include certain capability/feature/technology write them down and we will discuss it later on the interview.
+5. IMPORTANT :running: In case you didn't have the time to include certain capability/feature/technology write them down and we will discuss it later on the interview.

 ## Email Template